Uttarakhand Chardham Devasthanam Management Act, 2019: Repeal of Uttarakhand Devasthanam Management Act, 2019

 In July 2021 Pushkar Singh Dhami led BJP government announced the formation of High power committee to review the Uttarakhand Chardham Devasthanam Management Act, 2019 accepting the requests of priests and VHP leaders.
 On November 30, 2021 the Uttarakhand government announced the repeal of the act following the report of the High power committee.
-Politically the withdrawal of act was also seen as a "political stunt" by the BJP government ahead of the 2022 assembly elections.
+Politically the withdrawal of act was also seen as a "political stunt" by the BJP government ahead of the 2022 Uttarakhand Legislative Assembly election.